MarioJrodas/osticket-prereqs/README.md

 1. Open Azure and navigate to Virtual Machines.

-	2-	Click Create a Virtual Machine.
+	2-	Click create a virtual machine

-	3-	Choose or create a Resource Group (name it as you prefer)
+	3-	Choose or create a Resource Group (name it what you want)

-	4-	Select your Region
+	4-	Pick your Region

-	5-	Under Image, choose Windows 10 Pro.
+	5-	Under Image  choose Windows 10 Pro.

-	6-	Select an appropriate size of memory (I recommend at least 2 vCPUs for better performance.)
+	6-	Select an appropriate size of memory

 	7-	Create a Username and Password (example: labuser and Cyberlab123!).

 	8-	Complete the remaining settings as needed, then click Create to deploy the virtual machine.

-	9-	Once the VM is up and running, navigate to its home screen and locate the Public IP Address.
+	9-	Once the VM is up and running, go to its home screen and locate the Public IP Address.

- 10-	Use Remote Desktop (RDP) to connect to the virtual machine using the public IP, along with the username and password you created.
+ 10-	Use Remote Desktop (RDP) to connect to the virtual machine using the public IP along with the username and password you created.

 ---